-Munger has been a practicing family physician in the Kansas City metropolitan area for 29 years.
-He is currently in practice at Saint Luke’s Medical Group in Overland Park, where he also serves as vice president of medical affairs for primary care.
+Munger has been a practicing family physician in the Kansas City metropolitan area for 30 years.
+He is currently in practice at Saint Luke’s Medical Group in Leawood, where he also serves as vice president of medical affairs for primary care.
 The group has 105 members at 14 different sites, all of which have received Level 3 patient-centered medical home designation from the National Committee for Quality Assurance.
 He formerly served as medical director for Sweet Life at Grand Court Assisted Living, also in Overland Park.
 Previously he practiced for 16 years at Group Practice Hickman Mills Clinic, Inc., in Kansas City, Missouri.

 Munger also served as a volunteer clinical assistant professor at the University of Kansas School of Medicine in Kansas City, Kansas, and as associate faculty at both the Baptist Medical Center Family Practice Residency in Kansas City, Missouri, and the University of Missouri – Kansas City School of Medicine.

 A member of the AAFP since 1986, Munger has served on numerous commissions and committees, including the Commission on Education and the Commission on Education’s Subcommittee on National Conference Planning, both of which he also chaired.
 He also served on the Commission on Health of the Public and Science.
 He served three years as the Kansas Academy of Family Physicians delegate to the AAFP Congress of Delegates.
 Previously, he served three years as Missouri’s delegate to the Congress of Delegates.
 Munger deepened his Congress of Delegates involvement by serving as a member of the Reference Committee on Education, the Reference Committee on Public Health and as chair of the Credentials Committee.